SaidTogru/Facial-expression-recognition-web-application/README.md

 The fourth model "BasicNet" was developed by myself and was also trained on the self-developed database GoogleCC0.
 For this purpose, a relatively simple CNN architecture was designed to investigate whether the presented complex architectures perform significantly better in the evaluation process. </br></br> ![BasicNet](https://user-images.githubusercontent.com/65668541/174686382-69b7001f-5d90-4f12-aa4b-a7a4153e20b0.png)
 </br></br>
-The construction of this database was done by developing a web scraper that searches and collects images with the seven emotions (angry, disgust, fear, happy, neutral, sad, surprise) in Google royalty free on 109 languages: https://github.com/SaidTogru/Facial-expression-recognition-web-application/blob/main/useful/GoogleAutomation/collectGoogle.py </br>Some lines of code may need to be adapted due to the rapidly changing web components.
+The construction of this database was done by developing a web scraper that searches and collects images with the seven emotions (angry, disgust, fear, happy, neutral, sad, surprise) in Google with the CC0 filter on 109 languages: https://github.com/SaidTogru/Facial-expression-recognition-web-application/blob/main/useful/GoogleAutomation/collectGoogle.py </br>Some lines of code may need to be adapted due to the rapidly changing web components.

 # Databases